supposedly/joffrey/README.md

 ```
 (To get rid of the default `help` flag, pass `no_help=True` to `Parser()`)

 The only things not decorator-based are "groups" and "commands".
-Commands basically sub-parsers that have a 'name' attribute,
+Commands (subparsers) are parsers that have a 'name' attribute,
 and groups -- demo'd above -- are applied their clump settings as a whole rather than applying them to each individual
 flag/arg within the group.